The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions: Discussion

 Moving forward, this paper opens up several directions for future research.
-First, it is important to develop methods that incorporate effect size heterogeneity for solving high-dimensional regression problems.
-Interestingly, the SLOPE method has inadvertently addressed this question as its sorted $\ell_1$ penalty generally increases as the heterogeneity gets higher~\citep{slope,slopeminimax}.
+First, it is important to develop methods that incorporate the level of effect size heterogeneity for solving high-dimensional regression problems.
+In particular, one would be tempted to improve on the Lasso when the level of effect size heterogeneity is low.
+Interestingly, the SLOPE method has inadvertently addressed this question as its sorted $\ell_1$ penalty generally increases as the heterogeneity gets higher~\citep{slope,slopeminimax,bu2021characterizing}.
 Another related method developed from a Bayesian angle is the spike-and-slab Lasso procedure~\citep{rovckova2018spike}, which enables the adaptation to a mixture of large and small effects.
 Nevertheless, it is highly desirable to have methods that leverage effect size heterogeneity more directly.
 Moreover, a pressing question is to give a quantitative and formal definition of effect size heterogeneity.
 From a practical standpoint, regression coefficients are seldom exactly zero and thus it might be more appropriate to consider the Type S error, which occurs when a nonzero effect is selected but with the incorrect sign~\citep{gelman2000type,barber2019knockoff}.
 This reality should prompt one to investigate how effect size heterogeneity interacts with the trade-off between the resulted directional FDP and power.
 Another question of practical importance is to examine carefully how the impact of effect size heterogeneity depends on the noise level.
 As an aside, given that Proposition~\ref{prop:logT} remains true for forward stepwise regression and least angle regression, we conjecture that Proposition~\ref{prop:wainwright} and Theorem~\ref{prop:rank_opt} also hold for the two model selection procedures.
-More broadly, it is of interest to investigate whether effect size heterogeneity retains its impact on other shrinkage based methods such as the Dantzig selector.
+More broadly, it is of interest to investigate whether effect size heterogeneity retains its impact on other $\ell_1$ regularized methods such as the two-stage Lasso~\cite{wang2020bridge} and the Dantzig selector.